aws-quickstart/cdk-eks-blueprints/docs/addons/external-dns.md

 # External DNS Add-on

-External DNS add-on is based on the [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) open source project and allows integration of exposed Kubernetes services and Ingresses with DNS providers, in particular [Amazon Route 53](https://aws.amazon.com/route53/).

-The add-on provides functionality to configure IAM policies and Kubernetes service accounts for Route 53 integration support based on [AWS Tutorial for External DNS](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md).
+The External DNS add-on is based on the [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) open-source project and integrates exposed Kubernetes services and inbound traffic from DNS providers, in particular [Amazon Route 53](https://aws.amazon.com/route53/).
+The add-on also provides functionality for configuring IAM policies and Kubernetes service accounts for Route 53 integration support.
+For more information, see [Setting up ExternalDNS for Services on AWS](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md).

 ## Usage